Belvedere, California: Location

 Belvedere's two islands are Belvedere Island and Corinthian Island.
 Corinthian Island is shared with Tiburon.

 Belvedere Lagoon is situated between the two causeways (Beach Road and San Rafael Avenue) that connect Belvedere Island to the town of Tiburon.

-Belvedere has a total area of 2.42 sqmi, of which 0.54 sqmi is land and 1.89 sqmi (78%) is water.
+Belvedere has a total area of 2.41 sqmi, of which 0.52 sqmi is land and 1.89 sqmi (78%) is water.

 History

 Belvedere incorporated as a city in 1896.
 Its first post office was opened in 1897.
+It was formerly home to a fish cannery.

 Belvedere's City Hall was originally a Presbyterian Church.
 It was moved to its present location on San Rafael Avenue in 1949.

-Actress Vivian Vance, who played Ethel on I Love Lucy, died in Belvedere in 1979 at the age of 70.

-In 2017, Belvedere became a twin city with Portofino, Italy.
+In 2016, Belvedere City Council approved a twin-city agreement with Portofino, Italy.

 Houses

-Depending on where their homes are located, residents of Belvedere enjoy views of San Francisco, Angel Island, Sausalito, the Golden Gate Bridge, San Francisco and Richardson Bays, and Mount Tamalpais.
+Views from Belvedere include San Francisco, Angel Island, Sausalito, the Golden Gate Bridge, San Francisco Bay, Richardson Bay, and Mount Tamalpais.

-Houses on Belvedere and Corinthian Islands encompass a range of periods and architectural styles from Victorian to Mediterranean to post-and-beam "mid-century modern".
-Many are "cliff-hangers".
-Houses on the Belvedere Lagoon were designed by architects in the 1950s and 1960s.
-Houses on the lagoon have their own boat docks.
-Many of the homes on Belvedere and Corinthian Islands have docks with access to San Francisco Bay.
+Houses on Belvedere Island encompass a range of periods and architectural styles, including Shingle Style, Arts and Crafts, modern and Mediterranean designs, often on steep hillside lots.
+Many houses around Belvedere Lagoon were built in the 1950s and 1960s, with architect-designed mid-century modern houses prominent; most lagoon-area lots face the water.
+Many waterfront properties have docks, decks, boat lifts or floats.

-A number of Belvedere homes are listed on the National Register of Historic Places; e.g., the Valentine Rey House designed by Willis Polk and built in 1893.
+The Valentine Rey House, designed by Willis Polk and built in 1893, is listed on the National Register of Historic Places.
 Notable designers of homes in Belvedere have included Joseph Esherick, Albert Farr, who designed the Belvedere Land Company building and cottages, Henry Gutterson, and Charles Warren Callister.

-New construction has become a contentious issue as residents have become frustrated with large projects that they believe are negatively affecting the character of the community.
+In March 2024, the Planning Commission approved the 40-unit Mallard Pointe redevelopment after more than three years of public debate.